jason-jj-li/auto_sim_ai/docs/AI_PERSONA_GENERATION.md

 - Provide example output format
 - Use low temperature (0.3) for consistent extraction

+## Demographics Summary Table

+After generating personas, a comprehensive **Population Demographics Summary** is automatically displayed with the following information:

+### Column 1: Age Statistics 📈
+- **Mean Age**: Average age of the population
+- **Age Range**: Minimum to maximum age
+- **Age Groups**: Distribution across age brackets:
+  - 18-25
+  - 26-35
+  - 36-45
+  - 46-55
+  - 56-65
+  - 65+
+- Shows count and percentage for each group

+### Column 2: Gender & Education ⚧🎓
+- **Gender Distribution**: Breakdown with counts and percentages
+- **Education Levels**: Top 3 education levels with counts and percentages

+### Column 3: Occupations & Locations 💼📍
+- **Top Occupations**: Top 5 most common occupations with percentages
+- **Top Locations**: Top 3 geographic locations with percentages

+This summary helps you verify that the generated population matches your target demographics before using them in simulations.

 ## Benefits

 1. **Speed**: Generate personas from text in seconds